Skip to main content

 Post-Hearing Submissions

 Following the hearing, the Hearing Officer may require the parties to file proposed findings of fact and conclusions of law, and post-hearing briefs.
-All post-hearing submissions must be supported by specific references to the record of the proceeding.
+All post-hearing submissions must be supported by specific references to the record of the proceeding and be filed through the OHO Docket Portal.
 Unless the Hearing Officer orders otherwise, post-hearing submissions shall be filed no later than 60 days after the conclusion of the hearing and shall not exceed 25 pages in length, exclusive of cover sheets, tables of contents, and tables of authorities.
 See Rule 9266.

 Decision

 After receipt and review of the parties’ post-hearing submissions, if any, the Hearing Panel will deliberate to reach a decision.
-After deliberation, the Office of Hearing Officers will issue the Hearing Panel’s written decision.
-The decision is determined by majority vote of the Hearing Panel.
+The Hearing Panel reaches its decision based on majority vote of the panel.
+After deliberation, OHO will issue the Hearing Panel’s written decision.
 Any member of the Hearing Panel may dissent from the decision of the majority and issue a separate, dissenting opinion.
 See Rule 9268.

-Rule 9268(a) allows the Office of Hearing Officers 60 days after a date set by the Chief Hearing Officer for the preparation of the written decision.
-The Chief Hearing Officer generally requires the Office of Hearing Officers to calculate the 60-day preparation time from the date the Hearing Panel completes its deliberations and considers the preparation completed once the final draft is submitted for editing within the Office of Hearing Officers.
+Rule 9268(a) allows OHO 60 days after a date set by the Chief Hearing Officer for the preparation of the written decision.
+The Chief Hearing Officer generally requires OHO to calculate the 60-day preparation time starting with the date the Hearing Panel completes its deliberations and considers decision preparation completed once the final draft is submitted for editing within OHO.
 Occasionally, the Chief Hearing Officer is asked to grant a short extension.

-The Office of Hearing Officers will serve a copy of the decision on the parties, publish notice of the decision in the Central Registration Depository, and send a copy of the decision to each member of FINRA with which an individual Respondent is associated.
+OHO will serve a copy of the decision on the parties through the OHO Docket Portal, publish notice of the decision in the Central Registration Depository, and send a copy of the decision to each member of FINRA with which an individual Respondent is associated.
 See Rule 9268(d).

 The decision of the Hearing Panel becomes final if a party does not timely appeal the decision and the NAC does not timely call the decision for review.
 See Rule 9268(e).